-To the analogisation agency, home to a passionate community of global thinkers, policymakers and media professionals who believe in the power of the analogue to transform governance, in the quality of our daily life and the ambitions of education through the acceleration of analogue innovation – to solve our toughest problems.
+To the analogisation agency, home to a passionate community of global thinkers, policymakers and media professionals who believe in the power of the analogue to transform governance, who strive to elevate the quality of our daily life and who have the ambition to educate through the acceleration of analogue innovation – to solve our toughest problems.

 I’m an analogist because the world is analog and the world is analog, because everyday life is not digital, even though they say it at the Digitization Agency and in the Prime Minister’s Office and at IBM and Google and Facebook and in Parliament and on television all the time, or maybe just because they say it , without knowing what it really means and every time they say it, the world gets a little more boring, the leaves fall off the trees, children crash on bikes and therefore I am analogous for it is not boring.